-The Premier Artist Series features performers who are recognized nationally and internationally for their artistic excellence.
+Premier Artists features performers who are recognized nationally and internationally for their artistic excellence.
 This Series invites musicians from a variety of traditions, seeking programs that are entertaining, inspiring, educational and intellectually provocative.
-Individual tickets are $20 (adults) and $15 (seniors, students over age 12, and WC faculty/staff).
-Children 12 and under are free.
+Individual tickets are $20 (adults) and $15 (seniors 65 and older; WC faculty/staff).
+Children 18 and under are free.
 Season tickets are available, as well.

 Electric Brigade: The Navy’s Premiere Popular Music Group